Join the Executive!

 Kendra Noble (B.A., B.Ed.) is an English language assessor in Kingston and Belleville.
 She has TESL certification, and her experience over the past 15 years includes working with newcomer adults in the areas of employment, settlement and ESL.

-Lorraine Hudson (B.A., M.Ed.) has taught English in Canada and France in a variety of contexts.
-She enjoys learning languages herself and is fluent in French and Spanish.
-Lorraine currently works for Kingston Community Health Centres and OCASI – Ontario Council of Agencies Serving Immigrants.
+Lorraine Hudson (B.A., M.Ed., OCELT) has taught English in Canada and France in a variety of contexts.
+She has been a LINC assessor, instructor and administrator.
+Lorraine enjoys learning languages herself and is fluent in French and Spanish.
+She currently works for Kingston Community Health Centres and OCASI – Ontario Council of Agencies Serving Immigrants.

 Rasha Fahim (B.A., M.A.) has been an ESL instructor for over ten years.
 She has taught both in the Middle East and here in Canada.
 She is currently an instructor at the School of English, Queen’s University, as well as an M.Ed. student at the Faculty of Education.
 Her thesis is on the Transformative ESL Learner’s Experience in the Classroom Through Storytelling.